New National Policy Framework published ::. Latest Sri Lanka News

 New National Policy Framework published

-The new National Policy Framework titled ‘Vistas of Prosperity and Splendour’ has been released to the public by the government.
+The Government’s new National Policy Framework titled ‘Vistas of Prosperity and Splendour’ has been released to the public.

 This National Policy Framework (NPF) of the government constitutes of 10 key policies aimed at achieving the fourfold outcome of a productive citizenry, a contented family, a disciplined and just society and a prosperous nation.

-The 10 key policies, giving due consideration to socio, economic, environmental and political aspects are;
+Under this public policy statement, the 10 key policies, giving due consideration to socio, economic, environmental and political aspects are:

 - Priority to National Security